*Please read the following information and submit your statement of interest at the bottom.*

 - Process Study and Model Improvement (PSMI) Panel

-- Predictability, Prediction, and Applications Interface (PPAI) Panel
+- Predictability, Predictions, and Applications Interface (PPAI) Panel

 Each Panel is seeking members to enhance current strengths while adding expertise in new areas.
-Qualified applicants are expected to represent the broader interests of the research community, be willing and able to engage in scientific as well as programmatic discussions to advance Panel activities, and work with other members of the US and international CLIVAR communities.
+Qualified applicants are expected to represent the broader interests of the research community, be willing and able to engage in scientific as well as programmatic discussions to advance Panel activities, and work with other members of US and international climate science communities to foster collaboration.

-The US CLIVAR POS Panel seeks new panelists with expertise to advance in situ and/or satellite ocean and atmosphere observations as well as modeling to synthesize observations to address one or more of the following areas from an interdisciplinary perspective: (a) ocean-atmosphere transition zones dynamics, modeling, and observations; (b) Earth System modeling and/or reanalyses; and/or (c) sea level science and/or coastal climate science.
+The US CLIVAR POS Panel seeks new panelists with expertise to advance in situ and/or satellite ocean and atmosphere observations as well as modeling to synthesize observations to address one or more of the following areas from an interdisciplinary perspective: (a) the air-sea transition zone, including observing of the ocean mixed layer, the air-sea interface, and the marine atmospheric boundary layer; (b) the Atlantic Meridional Overturning Circulation; (c) sea level and/or coastal climate science, linking open ocean, shelf, and coasts; (d) high latitude ocean-ice-atmosphere coupling; and/or (e) data assimilation, operational analyses, and reanalyses.
 Candidates with expertise spanning multiple components of the climate system (ocean, atmosphere, cryosphere, and biosphere) are encouraged to apply.

 New panelists will serve for a term of four years and must have a US affiliation.
 Panel members must attend annual meetings of their Panel.
 For the upcoming year, the Panel meetings are being held as part of the US CLIVAR Summit, which will assemble the SSC, the Panels, the Project Office, funding agency managers, and other US and international program representatives to review progress, explore science needs, and plan future activities.
-The Summit will be held March 14-16, 2022, in Washington, DC, and is currently scoped as in-person and virtual.
+The Summit will be held over 2.5 days in late July to early August.
 Travel to attend the annual meeting is arranged and funded by the US CLIVAR Project Office.
 In the interval between annual meetings, Panel activities are carried out through email and teleconferences.